 Seven women, a circle and a deep dive.
-NIGHT is a search for ecstasy.
+NUIT is a search for ecstasy.

 Seven dancers play with their presence on stage and create an intimate score between them.
 These women communicate together around a common choreographic score, a dance that seems to have been impregnated in their bodies since the beginning of their lives, as if they had met each other since la nuit des temps to share a ritual that belongs to them.
 They display a distance between them that gives the event a mystical form borrowed from the oldest ancestral traditions.
 It is at night that this community of individuals is transformed into an organic society.
 The dancers are linked by a physical solidarity, because each one needs the others, like the organs in a body.